-The Eastern Black Rail (Laterallus jamaicensis jamaicensis) and Clapper Rail (Rallus crepitans) utilize salt marsh, freshwater marsh, and/or estuarine marsh habitats.
+The Eastern Black Rail (Laterallus jamaicensis jamaicensis) utilizes salt marsh, freshwater marsh, and/or estuarine marsh habitats.
 The eastern population of Black Rail is currently listed as threatened under the ESA.
 Along the Eastern Coast, populations of the Black Rail have declined significantly (approximately 9% annually; Watts 2016), likely due to habitat loss from sea level rise and nest inundation in tidal freshwater marshes (Watts 2016, Smith et al. 2018, USFWS 2018).
 Importantly, inland populations of this species in North Carolina have virtually disappeared (Smith et al. 2018).
 Habitat loss on inland freshwater marshes from conversion to agriculture, plus increase of predation in fragmented habitats are thought to be drivers of population decline.
 The Yazoo Backwater Area likely has few, if any, Black Rails because of their rarity as well as the overall lack of emergent marsh habitat.
-The Clapper Rail is found most often in coastal habitats where it utilizes brackish and saltwater marshes (Rush et al. 2020).
-Therefore, the probably of either rail occupying the YBW is extremely low.

-eBird Observations: Based on eBird data, neither the Eastern Black Rail nor the Clapper Rail have been detected within the Yazoo Backwater Area.
+eBird Observations: Based on eBird data, the Eastern Black Rail has not been detected within the Yazoo Backwater Area.
 A frequency of occurrence between 0% - 2% for the Black Rail around McGehee, Arkansas, which is approximately 60 miles northwest of Rolling Fork, Mississippi, is documented in eBird.
-Similarly, there are no documented observations of the Clapper Rail in, or within the vicinity of, the Yazoo Backwater Area.
-The nearest Clapper Rail detections occur along the Gulf Coast.

-Virginia Rail, Sora and Yellow Rail
+5.5.3 Virginia Rail, Sora, and Yellow Rail

 The Virginia Rail, Sora and Yellow Rail are species likely only to be present in the YBA during the migratory seasons, or during winter.
 The Sora generally winters along the coast and may be detected inland only rarely during the winter.
-All these species utilize freshwater and brackish marshes, including open grasslands, grassy marshes and wetlands (Leston and Bookhout 2020, Conway 2020, Melvin and Gibbs 2020).
+All these species utilize freshwater and brackish marshes, including open grasslands, grassy marshes, and wetlands (Leston and Bookhout 2020, Conway 2020, Melvin, and Gibbs 2020).
 The Virginia Rail generally utilizes wetlands with water depths 15 cm or less (Conway 2020), while the Yellow Rail uses wetlands with water depths between 2 and 25 cm (Leston and Bookhout 2020).
 The Sora is the most versatile in using wetland habitats with water depths that range from 0 to over 50 cm in depth (Melvin and Gibbs 2020).
-Because all these species are considered uncommon transients in the Yazoo Backwater Area, we do not anticipate any significant adverse impacts associated with the proposed Alternative Plan.
+Because all these species are considered uncommon transients in the Yazoo Backwater Area, we do not anticipate any significant adverse impacts associated with the proposed Alternative 2 or 3.